ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 We start by creating the module file.
 In our example the path will be ``esmvaltool/cmor/_fixes/CMIP7/PERFECT_MODEL.py``.
-If it already exists just add the class to the file, there is no limit in the number of fixes we can have in any given file
+If it already exists just add the class to the file, there is no limit in the number of fixes we can have in any given file.

 Then we have to create the class for the fix deriving from :class:`esmvalcore.cmor._fixes.Fix`